paymennt/docs/community/2-account-management/3-business-information.md

 ## My Team

 Add/ remove any team members as well as manage their permissions.
-Refer to [Team setting and permissions](/2-account-management/2-team-settings/index.md) for more information.
+Refer to [<ins>Team setting and permissions</ins>](/2-account-management/2-team-settings/index.md) for more information.

 ## My Documents